tekknolagi/isdt/lecture-notes/2-vcs.md

 files, using numerous *objects*, stored as binary files inside `.git/`.
 These files are managed by Git, and you shouldn't modify them directly.

-There are several types of object, but the only one you'll generally work with is called a *commit*.
+There are several types of object, but the only one you'll generally interact directly with is called a *commit*.
 A commit represents the state of a repository at some point in time: it holds a list of files, the contents of those files, the date at which it was created, who created it, and a user-provided description of what changed since the previous commit, which it also stores a reference to.
 We'll talk more about commits shortly.

 ### Creating a repository
 There are two main ways to make a repository, both of which use the Git